 Understanding chainsaw chain types does not need to be complicated.

-There are only a few standard chains that most chainsaw users will require.
+Most chainsaw users will require only a few standard chains.
 Other types of chains are for commercial or professional use.

 Different chains are available for different purposes, including uses, cutting speeds, skill levels, and safety requirements.